 Our department’s faculty have research programs in Gene Therapy, Endocrinology, Vascular Biology, Fetal Development, Gastrointestinal Physiology, Muscle Physiology, Mouse Genetics and Cell/Receptor Signaling.
 The Department routinely ranks high for research dollars per faculty member.
 Faculty are currently funded by grant awards from the National Institutes of Health, the American Heart Association, and the Department of Defense totaling over $4.5 million in direct costs.

 The department is continually seeking to identify outstanding faculty candidates that can complement or extend the current research interests of the department.

 Centers and Programs

-The department is the home of the University of Florida Hypertension Center and is pleased to be affiliated with the Whitney Laboratory in St. Augustine, and the Perinatal and Reproductive Biology Research Program.
+The department is pleased to be affiliated with the University of Florida Hypertension Center and the Perinatal and Reproductive Biology Research Program.